-To maximize our chances in achieving this objective, a captive brood stock program designed to maintain genetic integrity and minimize inbreeding was initiated in 2001.
+To maximize chances in achieving this objective, a captive brood stock program designed to maintain genetic integrity and minimize inbreeding was initiated in 2001.
+The captive brood program involves variable release strategies, which not only encompass varying releases by age/size, but also exploring the option of different release locations.
 Achieving this objective also meant that mortality, including fishing mortality, needed to be minimized, as much as practicable.

-Sakinaw Lake is located in the Strait of Georgia north of Sechelt.
+Sakinaw Lake is located on the Sechelt Peninsula in the Strait of Georgia.
 Migration timing data on Sakinaw Lake Sockeye is limited.
 Current data suggests Sakinaw Lake Sockeye have a prolonged migration period commencing in Johnstone Strait in late May to July and arriving at the entrance to Sakinaw Lake in northern Strait of Georgia in July and August.
 Given this timing pattern, Sakinaw Lake Sockeye are most vulnerable to harvest directed at Fraser River Sockeye stocks in July extending into mid-August.

-Most fisheries that have the potential to intercept Sakinaw Lake Sockeye will continue to be delayed until the last week of July to ensure a significant portion of the return has passed through major fisheries in Johnstone Strait.
-Specific measures can be found in Section 13.5.7.
+Most fisheries that have the potential to intercept Sakinaw Lake Sockeye will continue to be delayed until the last week of July or mid-August to ensure a significant portion of the return has passed through major fisheries in Johnstone Strait and the northern Strait of Georgia.
+The current fishery management measures include: